Skip to Content

 What is Indoor Cycling?

 You can buy your own indoor bike and exercise in the comfort of your own home.
-You can also take instructor-led spin classes in a gym or studio.
-Alternatively, you can participate in online virtual spin classes.
-These use smart bikes that are connected to an app and streaming software.
-You view the instructor through a tablet that is mounted to the bike’s handlebars.
+You can also take instructor-led spin classes in a gym.
+There are also online virtual spin classes available.
+These use smart bikes that are connected to an app.
+You view the instructor through a tablet that is mounted to the bike’s handlebars and stream the class.
 There are live and on-demand classes available.

-Delving into the mechanics, indoor bikes feature a weighted flywheel with some type of brake to create resistance.
+Most indoor bikes feature a weighted flywheel and a brake to create resistance.
 This brake could be a belt or magnets.
 The brake is adjustable to change the resistance.
-This makes pedaling easier or harder.
+There are also different flywheel weights.
+Bikes with heavier flywheels are smoother but it takes more effort to spin the wheel up to speed.

-These bikes are engineered to mimic outdoor biking sensations.
-Key components include adjustable seats, handlebars, and pedals.
-Many of these bikes also boast digital screens, offering performance metrics like speed and distance.
-Some models have a large screen that you can use for streaming virtual spin classes or watching movies or TV shows while you exercise.
+Indoor bikes usually have adjustable seats, handlebars, and pedals.
+This allows you to adjust the ride position.
+Many of these bikes also come with a screen and built-in computer that allows you to track performance metrics like your speed and distance.
+Some models have a large screen that allows you to stream virtual spin classes or watch TV while you exercise.

 Benefits of Indoor Cycling